ellinlee/computer-structure/assignment2/readme.md

-Here's a simple README file for your code:

----

 # Floating-Point Addition Simulator

 This code is a MIPS assembly program that simulates floating-point addition using integer arithmetic.
 The program handles mantissa and exponent values, aligns exponents, adds mantissas, and normalizes the result if necessary.